-5. Joe Manganiello (Alcide Herveaux) used to get paid $25 a week to dress up like Captain Morgan at bars.
+5. Joe Manganiello (Alcide Herveaux) used to get paid $25 a week to dress up as Captain Morgan at bars.

 6. Deborah Ann Woll (Jessica) is not actually a natural redhead.
 She's really a blonde, and has been dyeing her hair red since she was 14.

 7. Though the series takes place in the deep South, most of the cast members do not have a genuine Southern accent.
 Alexander Skarsgård (Eric Northman) is Swedish; Anna Paquin (Sookie Stackhouse) grew up in Canada and New Zealand; Ryan Kwanten (Jason Stackhouse) is from Australia; and Stephen Moyer (Bill Compton) is British.

 8. Sam Trammell, who portrayed Sam Merlotte, is the only cast member who is actually from Louisiana.